Québec Gambling

 Casino Montreal

-The largest casino in Canada, Casino Montreal covers three buildings, up to six floors and has more than 48,000 square meters for gambling.
-You will find more than 3,000 slots, 115 table games, “The Zone” electronic table gambling with special effects, electronic poker and multiple restaurants/bars at this venue.
+One of the largest casinos in Canada, Casino Montreal covers three buildings, up to six floors and has more than 48,000 square meters for gambling.
+You will find 2,800 slots, more than 100 table games, “The Zone” electronic table gambling with special effects, electronic poker and multiple restaurants/bars at this venue.
 This casino uses buildings originally designed for the 1967 Montreal Expo.

 Casino du Lac-Leamy